1967 Iranian general election

 Parliamentary elections were held in Iran on 4 August 1967.
-The result was a victory for the New Iran Party, which won 180 of the 219 seats in the Majlis.
+The result was a victory for the Iran Novin Party, which won 180 of the 219 seats in the Majlis.
 Voter turnout was around 35%.

 Simultaneous elections were also held for a Constitutional Assembly in order for amendments to be made to the constitution to designate a regent, as well as an election for Senate.